vishvAsa/notes/sapiens/branches/Aryan/satem/indo-iranian/indo-aryan/india/4_post-brit/politics/hindutva/misc/life_of_lokamAnya_tilak_athalye/27_THE_ORION.md

 period from the winter to the summer solstice especially as the word was capable of being understood as " turning towards the North from the Southern- most point.

-All our present calenders are prepared on the sup- position that the Vernal equinox still coincides with the end of Revati and our enumeration of the Nakshatras begins with Ashvini, though the equinox has now re- ceded about 18° from Revati.
+All our present calenders are prepared on the sup###position that the Vernal equinox still coincides with the end of Revati and our enumeration of the Nakshatras begins with Ashvini, though the equinox has now re###ceded about 18° from Revati.
 This position of the Vernal equinox was true at about 490 A.D. when probably the present system was introduced.
 Let us now see if we can trace back the position of the Vernal